Primechain/primechain-api-docs/docs/usecases/letter_of_credit.md

       "LOC_PERIOD_FOR_PRESENTATION": "DOCUMENTS MUST BE PRESENTED WITHIN THE VALIDITY OF THIS CREDIT.", "LOC_CONFIRMATION_INSTRUCTIONS": "CONFIRM",
       "LOC_ADVISING_THROUGH_BANK": "STATE BANK OF ZIMBLIA, WOODFORD, ZIMBLIA", "LOC_SENDER_TO_RECEIVER_INFORMATION": "THIS CREDIT IS SUBJECT TO UNIFORM CUSTOMS AND PRACTICE FOR DOCUMENTARY CREDIT, 2007 REVISION, INTERNATIONAL CHAMBER OF COMMERCE PUBLICATIONS NO.600."
     }
 }
 ```
 This is what happens:

 ### Step 1: Hash computation
-The SHA-512 hash of the letter of credit is computed.
+The SHA-512 hash of the data is computed.

 ### Step 2: Signing
-The hash is signed using the private key of the issuing bank, using the Elliptic Curve Digital Signature Algorithm (ECDSA) algorithm.
+The hash is signed using the private key of the signer, using the secp256k1 algorithm.

-### Step 3: Storing the signature
-The following are published to the `DATA_SIGNATURE_MASTERLIST` stream:
-1. the digital signature
-2. the hash
-3. the primechain address of the issuing bank

-### Step 4: Encrypting the data
+### Step 3: Encrypting the data
 The data is encrypted using the AES (Advanced Encryption Standard) algorithm and the following are generated:
 1. the encrypted version of the data
 2. the AES password
 3. the Initialization Vector (IV).
 Initialization Vector is a nonce that is associated with an invocation of authenticated encryption on a particular plaintext and Additional Authenticated Data (AAD).
 4. the Authentication Tag (tag), which is a cryptographic checksum on data that is designed to reveal both accidental errors and the intentional modification of the data.

-### Step 5: Storing the encrypted data
+### Step 4: Storing the encrypted data
-The encrypted data and the tag are published to the `DATA_MASTERLIST` stream.
+The encrypted data and the tag are published to the blockchain.

-### Step 6: Output
+### Step 5: Output
 The following is the output:
-1. the id of the transaction in which the encrypted data and tag were published to the DATA_MASTERLIST stream
-2. the id of the transaction in which the digital signature, hash and the issuer's primechain address were published to the DATA_SIGNATURE_MASTERLIST stream
+1. the relevant Sawtooth transaction id
-3. the digital signature
+2. the digital signature
 3. the AES password
 4. the Initialization Vector (IV)